 If the defining query includes expanded relationships, the delta link MUST return changes, additions, or deletions to the expanded entities, as well as added or deleted links to expanded entities or nested collections representing current membership.
-This is independent of whether related entity themselves or only references to related entities were requested.
+If the defining query includes expanded references, then the delta link MUST return changes to the membership in the set of expanded references.